Who Is This Credit Card Best For?

 - May get approved with bad, limited, or no credit: Getting a credit card can be difficult when you’re new to credit or working to recover from past credit missteps.
 With the Milestone credit card, anyone can check to see if they’re pre-qualified without it affecting their credit score.

 - Fixed APR: The card’s interest rate stays the same regardless of what the prime rate is.
-(Variable interest rates are based on the prime rate).
+(Variable interest rates are based on the prime rate.)
 That doesn’t necessarily mean that the rate will never change, but your credit card issuer will have to tell you if it does.

 - Potential for a high annual fee: This card has a variety of fee structures.
 Depending on your credit profile, you may end up with an ongoing annual fee of $35 or $59, or a first-year annual fee of $75 then $99 after that.
 There’s also a possibility Milestone will approve you and require a $25 account-opening fee, a $50 first-year annual fee, and a $99 annual fee afterward.
-Plenty of credit cards for bad credit charge a lower fee—and some don’t charge any at all.

 - No rewards program: When your main goal is to improve your credit, rewards may not be a top priority.
 But if you want the option to have both, some other cards can provide it.

 - Low credit limit: The credit limit for the Milestone Gold Mastercard is $300, and the set-up fee and annual fee come out of that.
 So when you open your card, you might only have $225 of available credit.
-That’s really low, especially considering you’re trying to improve your credit score.
+That’s really low, especially when you’re trying to improve your credit score.
 If you have the money for a security deposit, you could get a higher credit limit with most secured credit cards.

 Other than making your credit card payments on time, the best thing you can do for your credit score is to keep your credit utilization rate low.
 That means using as little of your available credit as possible, which is tough when you have a very low credit limit.